-From software to soft drinks; Team EXASOL looks at Big Data’s impact in this week’s latest stories and hottest trends in our weekly tech round-up.
+From software to soft drinks; Team Exasol looks at Big Data’s impact in this week’s latest stories and hottest trends in our weekly Tech Thursday round-up.

 What role do you see Big Data playing in software development?
 It’s no secret that, in this competitive market, developers need to fail fast in order to quickly perfect their software in concordance with business needs.
 Let us be the bearers of good news; Amazon Web Services (AWS) (who previously charged by the hour for their Amazon Elastic Compute Cloud known as Amazon EC2), are now rolling out a price per second billing model.
 You’re welcome.

 Recent GPU offerings from Google, Amazon and Microsoft mark the dawning of a new Big Data future.
 Could it be true that “the marriage of in-memory databases and GPUs is ushering in the era of fast data” and will we all shift from Central Processing Units (CPUs) to Graphics Processing Units (GPUs)?
 Share your thoughts with us!

 An incredible development in computer chips could mean our computers could run at least 20 times faster.
 Although coding information as photons is nothing new, up until now we have had to convert these light photons into slow electrons.
 Scientists have had an amazing breakthrough storing light-based information as sound waves.
 Described as capturing lightning as thunder, we could be transferring data at lightning fast speeds without wasting energy as heat or suffering electromagnetic interference and then be able to slow that data down to the speed of sound so that our computer chips can process this information.
 This could mean incredible things for the world of Big Data Analytics.